How to Use Your Instagram Account to Grow Your Ecommerce Business

 The most important Instagram metrics to measure include: reach, sales, engagement rate, Stories views, Reels engagement, traffic, saves, and shares.

-As you can see, it is specific and technical, which is why it may worthwhile hiring a digital agency to help your Instagram business account reach its full potential!
+As you can see, it is specific and technical, which is why it may be worthwhile to hire a digital agency to help your Instagram business account reach its full potential!

 You can partner with micro-influencers and superstar celebrities.
 We’d be lying if we said it didn’t come down to budget because it mostly does.
 Reputable influencers will likely be represented by an agency that will take a cut of their marketing fee.